-Kathryn and Dipika are two of relatively few lawyers trained in both traditional and collaborative law.
-They are friendly and approachable professionals who have more than 20 years-experience and a great deal of empathy for your situation, giving you the best opportunity of achieving a divorce with an outcome that feels successful for you.
+Kathryn is one of relatively few lawyers trained in both traditional and collaborative law.
+She is a friendly and approachable professional who has more than 20 years of experience and a great deal of empathy for your situation, giving you the best opportunity of achieving a divorce with an outcome that feels successful for you.

 What is Collaborative Law?

 Collaborative Law is a new approach to the resolution of family issues such as divorce, financial agreements and child contact arrangements.
 A settlement is reached in a non-confrontational manner and without the need for court involvement, based upon co-operation between parties and the assistance of collaboratively trained lawyers in face-to-face meetings.

 At your first face to face meeting, your collaborative lawyers will make sure that you both understand that you are making a commitment to working out an agreement without going to court.
 You will all sign an agreement to this effect.